Why should we not oppose Endurance and Resistance?

-For many years, endurance athletes have avoided heavy work with weights.
+For many years, endurance athletes avoided strength training with weights.
 The idea was that the mass and volume gained would slow them down.
-But athletes and coaches now know that strength training is not only beneficial, but that it is necessary.
+But athletes and coaches today know that strength training is not only beneficial, it is necessary.

 Being powerful is one thing, but not hurting yourself is another.

 Weight training allows a strengthening of ligaments and tendons, as well as the creation of new neural pathways.
 This can help you stay healthy.

 Strengthening your body will also allow you to endure more stress during training.
 These 2 elements imply consistency in training, and consistency brings results in terms of performance in race time.

 Lift heavy weights and endurance performance?

 Strength and endurance are the opposite of each other when it comes to duration of exercise and energy metabolism.